© Mohamed Osama Mohamed Abdel Ghany | Dreamstime.com

 There are a lot of options out there when it comes to buying sunflower seeds.
 You can buy shelled, unshelled, sprouted, salted, unsalted, flavored, roasted, and more.
-You’re best bet is to go for those that are minimally processed; many sunflower seeds are heavily salted, so try avoiding those to keep your sodium intake in the healthy range.
+Your best bet is to go for those that are minimally processed; many sunflower seeds are heavily salted, so try avoiding those to keep your sodium intake in the healthy range.
 Look for raw, unsalted seeds, either shelled or unshelled, without excessive salt or oils.

 Sunflower seeds can go rancid quickly.
 Be sure to choose fresh products by checking “best by” dates, and store them in an airtight container (ideally in the refrigerator) to preserve them.